Crispy Lemon Chicken Chinese Fakeaway

 You know when you try something new, sometimes it goes surprisingly well and others everything goes horribly wrong and you don’t know what happened?
-Well, my crispy lemon chicken is somehow both of those things.
+Well, my Crispy Lemon Chicken Fakeaway is somehow both of those things.
 It all went a little bit wrong.
 But, it tasted absolutely incredible.
-So, while it’s something I will definitely be making again, I may refine my method slightly in an attempt not to burn the house down.
+So, while it’s something I will definitely be making again, I may refine my method slightly in an attempt avoid burning the house down.

 We still haven’t had our new house takeaway.
 We did, however, go to an awesome all you can eat restaurant without the kids, so it’s out of our system and when we do have a takeaway now, it’ll probably be an Indian or pizza.
 OR a kebab, I love a big greasy kebab, it’s disgusting!

 So, after the success of Hunky Husbands favourite Chinese meal fakeaway last week, I decided to have a go at mine this week.
 Crispy Lemon Chicken was my go to Chinese when I was younger and was a little unsure of new foods.
 Now, I’ll happily try anything but it’s still probably my favourite.

 - 125g Cornflour

 - 4tbsp Sugar